bashup/jqmd/README.md

     (Well, technically, you *can* include filtering expressions in a `DEFINE` block, but it's not recommended, and you would then have to end the block with a `|` to get a syntactically-correct jq program.)

-* `FILTER` *arg* -- add the given jq expression to the jq filter pipeline.
+* `FILTER` *expr [args...]* -- add the given jq expression to the jq filter pipeline.
 The expression is automatically prefixed with `|` if any filter expressions have already been added to the pipeline.
 (This function is the programmatic equivalent of including a `jq` code block at the current point of execution.)

+  If any arguments are supplied after *expr*, they are inserted wherever `%s` appears in it.
+(So `FILTER "foo(%s; %s)" bar baz` will expand to something like `foo($JQMD_QA_1, $JQMD_QA_4)`, with `--arg JQMD_QA_1 bar --arg JQMD_QA_4 baz` added to the jq command line.
+In this way, you can insert arbitrary strings into a jq expression, even if they contain characters that must be escaped in JSON.

+  If you are using arguments, please note that you must 1) only put `%s` in parts of the expression where a jq *variable* can appear, 2) escape all other uses of `%` by doubling them (`%%`), and 3) make sure you have the same number of `%s`s in *expr* as you have additional arguments.
+(None of these rules apply if you only supply *expr* with no *args*.)

   Every `jq`-tagged code block or `FILTER` argument **must** contain a jq expression.
 Since jq expressions can begin with function definitions, this means that you can begin a filter with function definitions.
 This can be useful for redefining `jqmd::data` or other functions at various points within your filter pipeline, or to define functions that will only be used for one `RUN_JQ` pipeline.